dydx404/EIE-Risc-V-CPU/statements/YiDong.md

 - The first four programs from the `tb/asm` test suite (ALU, loads/stores, immediates, and branches/jumps).
 - The official `pdf.asm` reference program used to validate overall CPU behaviour.

-For the first four `tb/asm` programs, the cached pipeline produced the **same architectural results** (register contents and relevant memory locations) as the known-good uncached pipeline.
+For the first four `tb/asm` programs, and the F1 programme the cached pipeline produced the **same architectural results** (register contents and relevant memory locations) as the known-good uncached pipeline.
 This provides strong evidence that:

 - cache hits correctly preserve load/store semantics,
 - misses and refills do not corrupt memory state, and